Topological drugs

+Structure

 Extensive surface and very diverse geometry make cage compounds with an encapsulated metal ion (clathrochelates) suitable for targeting both the active and allosteric sites of enzymes as well as the interfaces of their macromolecular complexes.
 An efficient structure- and concentration-dependent transcription inhibition in a model in vitro systems based on RNA and DNA polymerases by the iron(II) mono- and bis-clathrochelates at their submicro- and nanomolar concentrations, respectively, is observed in.
 Molecular docking and preincubation experiments suggested that these cage compounds form supramolecular assemblies with protein residues as well as with DNA and RNA.
 Thus, they are prospective precursors for the design of antiviral and anticancer drug candidates.

+Background

 The modern approach to the pharmaceutical screening is based on several paradigms and empirical rules.
 They limit the chemical compounds that have a potential as pharmaceuticals for diagnostics and therapy; many chemical systems and classes have been excluded from the routine screening studies and, therefore, are terra incognita for biochemists, pharmacologists, and clinicians.

+Low-weight compound approach

 For example, one of the Lipinski's rules states that the molecular weight of the chemical compounds that can be used for pharmaceutical screening should be under 500 Da.
 The biological activity of these low-weight compounds, constituting up to 90% of the pharmaceutical market (by nomenclature), in most cases is governed by their interactions with biological targets via either covalent or supramolecular bonding.
 The selectivity and specificity of these interactions determine the potential of the low-weight chemical compounds in drug therapy (for example, in the cases of the virus infections and the neurodegenerative diseases).
 Among the low-weight pharmaceuticals, the xenobiotic and abiotic compounds, which have neither the natural analogs nor the structural similarity to the biological molecules, are of particular interest.
 An example of such abiotic (xenobiotic) compounds is the carbocyclic adamantane derivatives.
 These compounds are widely used in drug therapy of the human diseases.

+Biomimetic approach

 Second type of the pharmaceuticals available on the market comprises the biological, biologically revealed, and biomimetic macromolecules with molecular weights more than 2000 Da, the therapeutic activity of which is defined mainly by the complex protein – protein interactions.
 This class of the high-weight biological macromolecules includes, for example, insulins, enzymes, interferons, proteins (albumin, etc.), and vaccines as well.

 At the same time, only limited number of the middle-weight compounds with a molecular weight from 500 to 2000 Da is used as the therapeutics or is now under study as potent chemical compounds for drug therapy and diagnostics.

 Besides the restrictions applied on the bioavailability of the middle-weight molecules, their screening seems to be prospective owing to the multicentered and geometrically directed interactions that these molecules can form with biological targets (i.e., the topological recognition of a “guest” middle-weight molecule by a “host” biological receptor).